danamini/PioneerRgbAmpMonitor/README.md

   -p PORT, --port PORT      reciever port to connect to
 ```
 Notes:
-* You'll need to run the python using sudo, as this is required to allow the Pi to access the GPIO.
+* You'll need to run python using sudo, as this is required to allow the Pi to access the GPIO.
 * The default port to connect to the reciever is 8102, this is different on some other models.

 ## Pioneer Connectivity